intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

                                       backend="spark")
 ```

-The PyTorch Estimator supports backends including `spark`, `ray`, `bigdl` ,and `Horovod`, we could specify for `backend` argument as we need.
+The PyTorch Estimator supports backends including spark, ray, bigdl ,and horovod.

-Note: The backend of Estimator must not be `bigdl` when we are running with `spark-submit`.
+`Note`: The backend of Estimator must not be `bigdl` when we are running with `spark-submit`.
 It's better to use the `bigdl` backend when we initialize  OrcaContext with `yarn-client` mode and run the program with the built-in function.

 ## 6. Training and Testing the Model